prometheus/proposals/proposals/2024-01-29_native_histograms_text_format.md

 ### Pitfalls of the current solution

 Prometheus client libraries such as Python do not want to require a dependency on protobuf in order to expose native histograms, and in some languages protobuf is painful to use.
-Gating native histograms only to clients/users willing to use protobuf hurts adoption of native histograms, therefore, we would like a way to represent a histogram in the text based format.
+Gating native histograms only to clients/users willing to use protobuf hurts adoption of native histograms, therefore, we would like a way to represent a native histogram in the text based format.

 ## Goals